Sep 11, 2025

 Am I taking care of myself?
 Am I eating, sleeping, living my life?
 Am I right-sizing my job and putting it in proportion to the rest of my life?
 This is basic stuff, but I think it's more pertinent for people who choose this type of work.

 Self-care takes many forms.
-I do woodworking in my spare time, which allows me to step away from the immediate, pressing constraints or what I am most personally attached to.
+I do woodworking in my spare time, which allows me to step away from this immediate sense of urgency and see where I am pushing myself too hard.
 It gives me distance and perspective to put my oxygen mask on and come back refreshed.

 I choose to do this work.
-The system I'm trying to change exists as it currently is.
-The organization I work for has a specific function and ability to change that greater system within the scope of work we've been given.
+The systems I'm trying to change exist for a myriad of historic and interconnected reasons.
+The organizations I work for have been given a specific set of goals, and our ability to change any system is limited by the scope of our commitments.
 Can I operate within that scope?

-The things I do as a designer in this space are my choice.
+The activities I take on as a designer in this space are my choice.
 At any point, I can walk away from this work.
 If I stay, I'm choosing to stay.
-Nobody is making me stay—not the system, not the company.
-I have chosen to stay, and that's a choice.
-Once we're participants, we're active participants and adults with agency.
-We choose our level of investment, we choose how we show up, and if we understand the rock isn't moving, we can walk away from the rock.
+Nobody is making me stay—not the system, not any company.
+Once we're participants, we're adults with agency.
+We choose our level of investment, we choose how we show up, and if we find the large stone in front of us isn't moving, we can walk away from that particular stone.

 Meeting the great suffering

-Going back to that Dharma talk: when we do this work, we are opening to suffering and compassion, meeting the great suffering of the world.
-What is my response to the suffering of the world?
-What is the scale of my effort as an individual?
+Going back to that Dharma talk: when we do this work, we are "opening to meet the great suffering of the world".
+What is my response to this suffering?
+What is the value of my effort as an individual?

 I hope everyone can take care of themselves.